bruvellu/multiview-tutorial/multiview-tutorial.md

 ![](media/05-fiji-plugins.png)

-- Find BigSticher in the list and click on the checkbox
+- Find BigStitcher in the list and click on the checkbox
 - Click Apply and Close

 ![](media/06-fiji-bigstitcher.png)